Buffer (rail transport): Centre buffer couplings

 With centre buffer couplings, the tasks of buffers are usually transferred to the coupling elements, which are designed to be correspondingly stable and are mounted with interposed spring elements within the vehicle frame instead of on a buffer beam.
 They are often used on narrow gauge railways and funiculars.

 Modern buffers

+Although buffers on passenger stock is mostly gone, several modern locomotives in Britain, including the Class 68, still retain buffers.

 The buffers fitted to modern locomotives and rolling stock incorporate oleo-pneumatic shock absorbers.